ebalkanski/symfony4-php-nginx-mysql-elk/README.md

 - Your images will be prefixed with COMPOSE_PROJECT_NAME env var, e.g. `symfony4_web` for the Nginx image.
 You can change this as per your preference.
 - Nginx logs are accessible in Kibana.
 - Symfony logs are accessible in Kibana.
+- Symfony PHP session is stored in Redis.
 - MySQL data is persisted via a Docker volume.
 - Composer cache is persisted via a Docker volume.
 - Elasticsearch data is persisted via a Docker volume.